 at levels higher than 0.1% (each).

-5. tracking labels
+5. tracking labels in the US

 The US manufacturer of domestic products and the importer of overseas products are responsible for compliance with the tracking label requirement.
 The tracing labels (distinguishing permanent marks) must be visible and legible.
 In most instances, both the packaging and the product must be marked.